waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Notepad

 ## Current Plan
-- My `strategic_advisor` recommended I capture a Geodude from Dark Cave to prepare for the Violet City Gym.
-My immediate goal is to travel to Dark Cave on Route 31.
+- I am currently on Route 30, searching for the entrance to Dark Cave, which I believe is on Route 31.
+My immediate goal is to navigate to the northern part of Route 30 to find the connection to Route 31.

 ## Party & Rival
 ### My Team